 Rewards and staking incentives

-In Polygon, validators stake their MATIC tokens as collateral to work for the security of the network, and in exchange for their service, earn rewards.
+On the Polygon PoS network, validators stake their MATIC tokens as collateral to help secure the network.
+In return for their service, they earn rewards.

 To be a validator, you need to run a full validator node and stake MATIC.

-To be a delegator, you only need to delegate MATIC to a validator
+To be a delegator, you need to delegate MATIC to a validator.

 Polygon allocates 12% of its total supply of 10 billion tokens to fund the staking rewards.
 This is to ensure that the network is seeded well enough until transaction fees gain traction.
 These rewards are primarily meant to jump-start the network, while the protocol in the long run is intended to sustain itself on the basis of transaction fees.